SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectorHelp/Connector_help_pages.md

 ### 'Configuration' section

-In the **Configuration** section, you will need to add the information users will need to create a DataMiner element with the connector.
+In the **Configuration** section, add the information needed to create a DataMiner element with the connector.
 This section will need to have one or more subsections, depending on the connector.
+You can find more information about these below.

+> [!NOTE]
+> For an exported child connector, it is usually sufficient to mention that it is automatically exported by the parent connector (with a link to the parent connector and mention of the version exporting the child connector, if relevant).

 #### 'Connections' subsection